Flight-Free-UK/flight_free_uk_website/source/posts/one-of-the-100-000-gope-walker.html.markdown

 ---
 published: true
-title: 'One of the 100,000: Gope Walker'
+title: "One of the 100,000: Gope Walker"
-category: one_of_the_100000
+category: opinion
 date: 2019-08-15T12:02:45.144Z
 cover_image: /images/uploads/10462804_10152111403236513_5868633022286124390_n.jpg
-summary: >-
-  Gope Walker runs an IT consultancy and has clients and staff across three continents.
+summary: "Gope Walker runs an IT consultancy and has clients and staff across three continents.
 He is also a triathlete and British Triathlon coach, and usually flies for work or for sporting events.
-We caught up with Gope and asked him what led to him signing the #flightfree2020 pledge.
+We caught up with Gope and asked him what led to him signing the #flightfree2020 pledge. "
 author: FlightFree UK
 read_time_minute: 3
 ---